 The Exshaw-Patry shales within the B.C. portion of the Liard Basin, while depositionally similar, are significantly deeper, ranging from 3.5 to 5 kilometre depth, than the productive shales of the adjacent Horn River Basin.
-Net pay ranges from 30 metres near the Liard basin's eastern edge to over 250 metres in the basin interior.
+Net pay ranges from 30 metres near the Liard Basin's eastern edge to over 250 metres in the basin interior.
 The reservoir pressure is at approximately double the value of normal hydrostatic pressure gradient.
 The brittle nature of the siliceous shales allows them to be effectively stimulated by hydraulic fracturing which, combined with the elevated reservoir pressure, yields high initial gas production rates.
-The pay zone depth and remote location have resulted in high costs which has limited activity in the current low gas price environment
+The pay zone depth and remote location have resulted in high costs which has stopped new activity in the current low gas price environment.

-Seven wells were evaluated in 2018 to contribute to reserves in the Liard Basin.
-This included four producing wells and three shut-in wells.
-The most significant production well, 200/c-016- K/094-O-12/00, peaked production at 1.57 e6m3/d (55.7 MMscf/d) in March 2016, then declined to 0.62 e6m3/d (22.0 MMscf/d) in December 2018.
+Seven wells were evaluated in 2019 for reserves in the Liard Basin.
+This included four producing wells and three shutin wells.
+By June 2019 all wells in the Liard were shut-in, resulting in a recovery factor to-date of approximately 7.3 per cent of the estimated initial recoverable reserves.
+The most significant production well, 200/c-016-K/094-O-12/00, peaked production at 1.57 e6m3/d (55.7 MMscf/d) in March 2016, then declined to 0.53 e6m3/d (18.7 MMscf/d) when shut-in in June 2019.
 Estimated recoverable gas is 2,600 e6m3 (92 Bcf) from this single well.

-Well 200/c-050-B/094-O-12/03 also has high performance; initial production peaked at $0.71~e^6m^3/d$ (25.1 MMcf/d) in April 2016, then declined to $0.25~e^6m^3/d$ (8.83MMcf/d) by December 2018.
-Estimated recoverable gas is 850 e^6m^3 (30 Bcf).
+Well 200/c-050-B/094-O-12/03 also has high performance; initial production peaked at $0.71 \, e^6 m^3/d$ (6.74 MMcf/d) in May 2019, then declined to $0.19 \, e^6 m^3/d$ (8.83MMcf/d) by June 2019.